 - In a large bowl, whisk the Ricotta Cheese and the Egg.
 Stir in the Minced Garlic, Salt, Pepper and Dried Oregano.

 - Thinly chop the Spinach Leaves and add to the Ricotta filling.
 Mix until fully incorporated, then set aside

 Making the Savoury Rolls

 - Punch the dough to remove any air, then transfer it on a lightly floured surface.
-Using a rolling pin, roll the dough into a large and thin rectangle (see note 2).
+Using a rolling pin, roll the dough into a large and thin rectangle about 30x40cm wide (see note 2).

 - Spread the Ricotta and Spinach Filling over the rolled dough, leaving one of the longest side clean.
-Roll the dough on its longest side, then cut small rolls (about 5cm / 2 inches thick).
+Roll the dough on its longest side, then cut small rolls (about 2 cm thick).